 In order to configure devices, they must be set to Configuration Mode before they are booted.
-Configurations can be created without having actual Bridge E connected, but deploying a configuration to an existing device is only possible if that decvice is set to Configuration Mode.

 NOTE - If the configuration on a device has exactly one network and one subnetwork (i.e. Static Stations including Anchor and Relay Stations) then the device will start automatically.
-Otherwise they are Mobile Stations and need to be started using External Runtime Control Interface (ERCI) commands (see Section 8.2).
+Otherwise they are Mobile Stations and need to be started using External Runtime Control Interface (ERCI) commands (see Section 7).
 The command to enable the Configuration Mode on future bootups of the Bridge E can be sent by the Configuration Server (see Section 4.3).